Booking Inquiry

 Diving Conditions:

-At Truk, this ship introduced the ability to continuously dive on wrecks located close to various anchorages.
-Dive launches depart regularly from 8:00 AM to 5:00 PM and conduct after dinner night dives about 8:30 PM.
+At Truk, this ship introduced diving vast numbers of incredibly preserved coral laden wreckage in close profusion to a central lagoon mooring.
+Dive launches depart continuously from 8:00 AM to 5:00 PM and conduct after dinner night dives about 8:30 PM.

 This remote location is occasionally strained for some supplies due to shipping delays and other unforeseeable events.
 Some items of supply from local merchants are grown on the islands.
 Please realize this remote location can lack some popular food items at differing times between supply ship deliveries.

-The ship’s facilities, diving gear, boats, and compressors are well maintained and designed to suit demanding conditions of this remote location.
+Ship facilities, dive gear, boats, and compressors are well maintained and designed for demanding conditions of this remote location.

 Ten tastefully furnished guest rooms are equipped for two person occupancy.
 Eight have large double or queen beds with adjacent single berths, Room 11 has two single berths and Thor’s Lair has a King bed with adjacent bed/settee.
 Seven rooms have private facilities, with three others sharing two adjacent showers and separate toilets.

-Space is our specialty, consisting of a large ‘C’ deck guest lounge, separate ‘D’deck dining room, spa deck, sun deck with shade awning, camera service tables adjacent to lounge, and large deck areas of this deep draft stable ship adding to guest comforts and conveniences.
+Spacious facilities include a large ‘C’ deck guest lounge with adjacent shaded camera service tables, large ‘D’deck dining room, and upper ‘B’ deck with shade awning and lounge chairs.
+Large deck areas of this deep draft stable ship add to guest comforts and conveniences.

 A main lounge 50” hi-def LED TV feeds into a six speaker surround system.
 Multi-system DVD players cover wide ranging inputs, and convenient connection points permit direct inputs from guest data equipment.